-When the kidneys work normally in a non-diabetic patients, extra glucose in the blood stream is filtered from the blood and reabsorbed back into the bloodstream by the kidney “tubules” where it can be used as energy.
+When the kidneys work normally in a non-diabetic patient, extra glucose in the bloodstream filters from the blood and is reabsorbed back into the bloodstream by the kidney “tubules” where it can be used as energy.

 As type 2 diabetics have too much glucose in the blood, SGLT2 inhibitors prevent the kidneys from reabsorbing that glucose so that it is passed out of the body in the urine.
-SGLT2 inhibitors result in over 100 grams of sugar being excreted into the urine, which is the same as excreting over 400 calories, causing some people to lose weight.
+SGLT2 inhibitors result in over 100 grams of sugar being excreted into the urine.
+This is the same as excreting over 400 calories, causing some people to lose weight.

 All medications have side effects, most of which are mild to moderate.
-The SGLT2 inhibitors have a number of common side effects which can be bothersome but are generally not dangerous, however some side effects may be serious and can be considered life-threatening.
+The SGLT2 inhibitors have a number of severe side effects that can be severe or even life-threatening.